 < Return to trials

-We currently have 2 clinical trials for individuals who suffer from knee pain due to osteoarthritis.
+Our current trial for individuals between the ages of 40-75 who suffer from knee pain due to osteoarthritis.
 You are compensated for your time and are provided thousands of dollars in medical care free of charge.
 There are no overnight visits and we offer flexibility in scheduling your clinic appointments.

 Osteoarthritis is the most common form of arthritis, affecting millions of people worldwide.
 It occurs when the protective cartilage on the ends of your bones wears down over time.

 Although osteoarthritis can damage any joint in your body, the disorder most commonly affects joints in your hands, knees, hips and spine.

 Osteoarthritis often gradually worsens, and no cure exists.
 But staying active, maintaining a healthy weight and other treatments may slow progression of the disease and help improve pain and joint function.

 Osteoarthritis symptoms often develop slowly and worsen over time.
 Signs and symptoms of osteoarthritis include:

 - Pain.
 Your joint may hurt during or after movement.

 - Tenderness.
 Your joint may feel tender when you apply light pressure to it.